keptn/lifecycle-toolkit/docs/content/docs/tasks/restart-application-deployment/_index.md

 ---
 title: Restart an Application Deployment
-description: Learn how to restart an unsuccessful Keptn Application Deployment .
+description: Learn how to restart an unsuccessful Keptn Application Deployment.
 icon: concepts
 layout: quickstart
 weight: 20